Saurabh9527/Cinema/README.md

 3.Search Functionality:

- .Use the search bar to find movies.
+ .Use the search bar to find movies
  .Select your preferred language for searching movies.